ouspg/trytls/README.md

  * `OK` when connection was establish in a secure way
  * `FAIL` when connection failed to establish in a secure way
- * `NOPE` if the example has not implmented the requested behaviour (e.g. setting CA certificate bundle)
+ * `NOPE` if the example has not implemented the requested behaviour (e.g. setting CA certificate bundle)

 ### Packaging